 In the case of a flood, it is important to have a mitigation plan ready for your house, your family and your valuable possessions.
 Here are some tips:

 Mitigation starts with knowledge about how your home is likely to be impacted by flooding.
 Obtaining your ClimateCheck property report is a great way of assessing your present and future risk.
 The FEMA flood maps are also a highly detailed and community-specific resource for understanding your flood risk.
 Flood risk to real estate is often measured using a FEMA metric called the Base Flood Elevation (BFE).
 The BFE describes the level floodwater is expected to reach during a flood event that has a one in one-hundred chance of occurring in any given year.
-See this guide for information on how to read and evaluate FEMA flood maps.
+See this guide for information on how to read and evaluate FEMA flood maps, and our article giving details on FEMA flood zone designations.
 Your local floodplain manager and emergency manager can give you additional information on the possible water hazards in your community.

 Flood prevention and mitigation options can be grouped into the two categories of “wet flood-proofing” and “dry flood-proofing”.
 Wet floodproofing allows flood waters to enter and flow through the enclosed areas of a house.
 In contrast, dry floodproofing seeks to prevent the entry of flood water entirely.
 The benefit of allowing waters to flood through your home can be to relieve pressure imposed on a home during floods and therefore reduce the likelihood of structural damage.
 Most mitigation options, however, fall into the category of dry floodproofing and water prevention.